Toggle: English / Spanish

 - If you have flat feet, try special shoe inserts and arch supports (orthotics).

 - Make sure your running shoes are made well, fit well, and have good cushioning.

-See your health care provider before exercising your hip.
-If you think you may have arthritis in or have injured your hip.
+See your provider before exercising your hip if you think you may have arthritis or have injured your hip.

 When to Contact a Medical Professional

 Go to a hospital or get emergency help if: